sansneo/prime/README.md

 # prime
-> Masterable, comfy and distraction-free setup
+> For a masterable, comfy and distraction-free setup

 ```
  ______   ______     __     __    __     ______